arveen776/Zip_demo_working/server/DEPLOYMENT.md

 ## Problem
 The application was experiencing migration failures on Render due to a failed migration (`20250730000136_add_customer_email`) that was preventing new deployments.

+**Root Cause**: The migration `20250730000136_add_customer_email` exists in the production database but NOT in the local codebase.
+This is an "orphaned migration" - it was created during a previous deployment attempt but failed, and the migration file was never committed to the repository.

 ## Solution
 We've implemented a robust startup process that automatically handles failed migrations and database initialization.